MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/addsadministration/Get-ADUser.md

 ```

 ### -Server
-Specifies the AD DS instance to connect to, by providing one of the following values for a corresponding domain name or directory server.
+Specifies the Active Directory Domain Services instance to connect to, by providing one of the following values for a corresponding domain name or directory server.
-The service may be any of the following: AD LDS, AD DS, or Active Directory snapshot instance.
+The service may be any of the following: Active Directory Lightweight Domain Services, Active Directory Domain Services or Active Directory Snapshot instance.

-Specify the AD DS instance in one of the following ways:

 Domain name values:

-- Fully qualified domain name
+- Fully qualified domain name (FQDN)
 - NetBIOS name

 Directory server values:

 - Fully qualified directory server name
 - NetBIOS name
 - Fully qualified directory server name and port

-The default value for this parameter is determined by one of the following methods in the order that they are listed:
+The default value for the *Server* parameter is determined by one of the following methods in the order that they are listed:

-- By using the **Server** value from objects passed through the pipeline
+- By using *Server* value from objects passed through the pipeline.
-- By using the server information associated with the AD DS Windows PowerShell provider drive, when the cmdlet runs in that drive
+- By using the server information associated with the Active Directory PowerShell provider drive, when running under that drive.
-- By using the domain of the computer running Windows PowerShell
+- By using the domain of the computer running PowerShell.

 ```yaml
 Type: String